Group of young people having a meeting about business registration in the Philippies

 In seeking professional assistance for registering your business or the complexities of business registration requirements, it is important to put things in the correct perspective.

-You should consider whether it would be cost effective considering the size, type, and nature of your business.
-Give due consideration to the importance of the registration process to your business.
+You should consider whether it would be cost-effective considering the size, type, and nature of your business.
+Give due consideration to the importance of the registration process for your business.

 If it is a large foreign investment or an IT business, for example, the speed and efficiency of the registration process may be of utmost concern to you.
 A consultation with lawyers or professionals who have expertise in this area can provide the clarity of action that you seek.